ionic-team/ionic-portals/website/docs/for-android/quick-start.md

 ## 3. Setup local dev environment

+### Install the Portals CLI

+Now that we have the web application all setup in Appflow and built we need to get our local environment set up to be able to pull it from Appflow.

+The first step in setting up our local environment is [installing the Portals CLI](../cli/overview.md) within your local dev environment.
+This CLI will allow us to interact with Appflow programmatically, so that we can pull the latest Build files when building the Native App.

 ### Create a Personal Access Token

-Now that we have the web application all setup in Appflow and built we need to get our local environment setup to be able to pull it from Appflow.

-The first step in setting up our local environment is [generating a personal access token](https://dashboard.ionicframework.com/settings/personal-access-tokens).
+You will need to [generate a personal access token](https://dashboard.ionicframework.com/settings/personal-access-tokens) in order to pull down Build files using the Portals CLI.

 This is done from `Personal Settings` in the `Personal Access Token` tab.